-- Vinegar: While I agree that vinegar may help remove some odor, so will soap and water.
-And if you have an irritation it will really sting!!!
+Vinegar: While I agree that vinegar may help remove some odor, so will soap and water.
+And if you have an irritation the vinegar can really sting!!!

 - Exfoliating Scrubs: Exfoliating your armpits will help remove excess dead skin and bacteria trapped in the armpit area.
 However, if you clean your armpits by rubbing them with a soapy washcloth, they are already being exfoliated.

-Furthermore, any new product added to your armpit area--including natural deodorant, clay masks, scrubs, vinegar, etc. can alter the types and amounts of bacteria and prolong the re-balancing period.
+Furthermore, any new product added to your armpit area--including natural deodorant, clays, scrubs, vinegar, etc. can alter the types and amounts of bacteria and prolong the re-balancing period.

 The only "detoxing" you need is taking a break from using antiperspirants and synthetic deodorants.